Steveplays28/noisium/README.md

 Noisium changes some world generation functions that other mods don't touch, to fill in the gaps left by other performance optimisation mods.
-Most notably, NoiseChunkGenerator#populateNoise is optimised to speed up blockstate placement when generating new chunks.
+Most notably, `NoiseChunkGenerator#populateNoise` is optimised to speed up blockstate placement when generating new chunks.
 There are also 3 other smaller optimisations, that increase biome population speed, chunk unlocking speed, and the speed of sampling blockstates for generation.
-In NoiseChunkGenerator#populateNoise, setting the blockstate via abstractions/built-in functions is bypassed.
+In `NoiseChunkGenerator#populateNoise`, setting the blockstate via abstractions/built-in functions is bypassed.
 Instead, the blocks are set directly in the palette storage, thus bypassing a lot of calculations and things Minecraft does that are normally useful when blocks are set, but when generating the world only slow it down.